Michigan Department of Education · English Language Arts · K–12

 SL.9-10.1–6

-• Integrate multiple sources
+• Integrate multiple sources of info in diverse media/formats; evaluate credibility/accuracy

 L